Arkhymadhe/MaleFemaleFaces/README.md

 2. Run the `main.py` script.
 This takes a number of arguments including:
     ```
     - figsize: image size for generated images (Default: 5 X 5)
+    - conditional: Train conditional GAN or not (Default: True)
     - lr: speed of convergence (Default: 1e-4)
     - data_dir: Dataset directory
     - image_dir: Directory to save generated images